Kidney Disease Care

 Kidney Disease Education

-The physicians and staff of the Renal Medicine Practice at Boston Medical Center are affiliated with the Boston University School of Medicine (BUSM).
-To learn about our education and fellowship programs, please visit the Renal Section of our BUSM website.
+The physicians and staff of the Renal Medicine Practice at Boston Medical Center are affiliated with the Boston University Chobanian & Avedisian School of Medicine.
+To learn about our education and fellowship programs, please visit the Renal Section of our Boston University Chobanian & Avedisian School of Medicine website.